neoVincent/AppleScript/README.md

 # AppleScript
-This repo contains tools that works in MAC
+This repo contains tools that work in MAC